A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Experiments

 \section{Experiments}

-This section provides a brief overview on the MIMIC-III dataset that we use in our experiments, the different experimental settings conducted on the unstructured data i.e discharge summaries and the experiments using multimodal data (structured and unstructured information).
+This section provides a brief overview of the MIMIC-III dataset that we used in our experiments and the different experimental settings for both the unstructured data i.e discharge summaries and the multimodal data i.e. structured and unstructured information.